Raoul Minot

-Raoul Minot (28 September 1893 – 28 April 1945) was a French amateur photographer who was imprisoned in France and deported to concentration camps in Germany during the Second World War for his clandestine photography in Nazi-occupied Paris.
+Raoul Minot (28 September 1893 – 28 April 1945) was a French amateur photographer who was imprisoned in France and deported to Nazi concentration camps for his clandestine photography in occupied Paris in World War II.
 He survived internment but died in Germany soon after his liberation.

 Minot emerged from obscurity in the summer of 2024 as a result of a four-year investigation by Le Monde journalist Philippe Broussard around the discovery of Minot's anonymous prints.

 Early life

 Raoul Minot was born on 28 September 1893, in Montluçon, France.
 In March 1911, he was hired as a scarf vendor in the Parisian department store Printemps.
-In 1914, he was mobilized for the First World War, during which he earned the Croix de guerre with bronze star.
+In 1914, he was mobilized for World War I, during which he earned the Croix de guerre with bronze star.

 After the First World War, he returned to the Printemps department store, where he met Marthe Bedos, whom he married.
 The couple moved from Paris to nearby Courbevoie in the 1920s.
 They had a daughter, Jacqueline.
 Minot was a passionate amateur photographer and regularly photographed vacations and war veteran events that he attended in Courbevoie.

-Photography
+Photography and internment

-Starting in 1940, under the German military administration in occupied France during World War II, Minot took more than a thousand photos of daily life in Paris, which was formally prohibited by the Kommandantur authorities.
-He used a Kodak Brownie, and developed negatives thanks to the photo laboratory within his workplace at Printemps.
+Starting in 1940, Minot secretly took more than a thousand photos of daily life in Paris in World War II, which was prohibited under the Nazi occupation.
+He used a Kodak Brownie and developed negatives at the photo laboratory within his workplace at Printemps.
 He sold some photos to Louis Juven, an occasional agent of the French Resistance.